stoeckley/Eat-Static/README.md

 ;; Predicates created with pred are not allowed to have a function body, ;; but they do accept doc strings and custom names for the input map.
 ```
+In addition to not throwing asserts itself, ```pred``` also wraps your validation expressions in a try/catch behind the scenes, so if they test something like ```(> 5 :kw)```, this simply returns false for the validation, rather than throwing a Clojure exception.

 Finally, for completeness, you can create an anonymous predicate function with ```predfn```, which builds a fn rather than a defn:
 ```clojure
 ((predfn [a b]) {:a 1})  ;this ad-hoc test returns false for the map {:a 1}